 - Hiking Isla del Sol: Birthplace of the Inca Empire

 Step Five: How to squeeze extra value out of your Machu Picchu by Car trip for the same price!

 Most people will head up to Machu Picchu for half a day then have to head down arpund midday to make it back for the busses to Cusco.
 If you have the luxury of time why not consider staying in Machu Picchu town for 2 nights.
 The extra hostel night will cost you the same as Cusco would and you’ve paid for a full day pass to the site after all!
 This means you get to take the opportunity to truly appreciate Machu Picchu in your own time.
 The crowds will die down later in the day, no need to give yourself a heart attack rushing up to the sun gate, but the time to find a spot, take a seat and simply take it all in for a while.
 Another bonus is the mist tends to clear around mid-late morning depending on the time of year so you’re more likely to see it in all its glory with the sun shining!

-Cost of Machu Picchu by Car Trip: On Your Own versus with a Tour
+Cheap Trips to Machu Picchu Trip Cost: On Your Own versus with a Tour

 - Entrance 128 soles / $38 USD

 - Hostel incl basic breakfast 25 soles / $7 USD